akruszewski/gibl/manuscript/chapter4.md

 ## 4.2.
 Smart contracts implementation

 Bitcoin's blockchain is programmable - the transactions themselves can be programmed by users.
-For example, users can write a little script to add additional requirements that must be satisfied before sending money.
+For example, users can write scripts to add additional requirements that must be satisfied before sending money.

-In chapter 4 we created an executable and we can send it to our friends, but they can no longer change the code.
-So non-programmers can adjust the logic in the code without changing the original code - transactions programmable
+In the previous section we created an executable and we can send it to our friends, but they can no longer change the code.
+So non-programmers can adjust the logic in the code without changing the original code - transactions programmable.

 ### 4.2.1. `smart-contracts.rkt`